 Wilson Follett, Modern American Usage: A Guide

-The research essay is due at the beginning of class on Wednesday 1 May.
+The research essay is due at 5:00 pm on Thursday, 28 April.

 5. The Oral Presentation:|